PeerHerholz/BIDSonym/README.rst

 Documentation
 =============
-A documentation is currently in the works and will be available soon.
-Sorry for any inconvenience this might cause.
+BIDSOnym's documentation can be found `here <https://peerherholz.github.io/BIDSonym/>`_.

 How to report errors
 ====================